 The detailed itinerary provides an outline of the proposed daily program.
-Participants should note that the daily activities described in this itinerary may be rotated and/or modified in order to accommodate changes in museum opening hours, flight schedules etc. All meals are included in the tour price and are indicated in the itinerary where: B=breakfast, L=lunch and D=evening meal.
-All entrance fees and permits are included in the tour price.
+Participants should note that the daily activities described in this itinerary may be rotated and/or modified in order to accommodate changes in museum opening hours, flight schedules etc. The tour includes breakfast daily, and lunches and dinners as indicated in the itinerary where: B=breakfast, L=lunch, and D=evening meal.

 Syracuse - 3 nights

 Day 1: Tuesday 29 October, Catania Airport – Syracuse